ewanlong/ViT_Food_Recognition/README.md

 - It can accurately identify food under different environments and lighting conditions.
 For example, it can also achieve high accurate recognition in dim light environments and complex scenes.

 - As we used an open-source model, it's possible to retrain the model to recognize specific traditional and specialty cuisines, such as Scottish traditional food Haggis or Beijing roast duck.

+- The Food Recognition with Chatbot Version can easily interact with OpenAI's ChatGPT to get more information about the food, such as its history, ingredients, and recipes.

 ### Next Steps